What is the Legal Requirement for Space in Office Designs?

 The Operational Burden of Managing Space Standards

-Maintaining compliance with office space regulations is not a one-time event; it is an ongoing operational task.
-In a traditional office model, the tenant is often responsible for ensuring the layout remains compliant as the team grows or the office is rearranged.
+Maintaining compliance is an ongoing operational task.
+In a traditional office model, the tenant is responsible for ensuring the layout remains compliant as the team grows.

 The Traditional Office Struggle

-- Hire an architect or consultant to ensure the floor plan meets ADA and fire codes.
+- Hire professionals: Architects or consultants are needed to ensure floor plans meet ADA and fire codes.

-- Manage the ongoing maintenance of safety equipment like fire extinguishers and emergency lighting.
+- Safety maintenance: Ongoing upkeep of fire extinguishers and emergency lighting.

-- Ensure that any new furniture or equipment doesn’t block egress paths.
+- Layout management: Ensuring new furniture doesn’t block egress paths.

 The Workbox Solution: Seamless Operational Support